mqopen/mqguard/README.md

 #### Guard section

-Guard section contains MQTT topics as keys and update sections as their values.
+Guard section contains broker name and MQTT topic as key and update sections as value.
 There must be at least one section specified.

+Example: `my-broker my/broker/topic = update-section`

 #### Update section